 Co-hosted by noted public banking author Ellen Brown and PBI's chair and media guru Walt McRee, each episode of "It's Our Money" offers new perspectives, deeper information, and articulate interviews with thought leaders and activists fighting for a democratic and just economy.
-Join Walt and Ellen, with reports by economic justice advocate Matt Stannard, and guests who connect the dots on public banking, the restoration of the commons, global finance, and more.
+Join Walt, Ellen, and guests who connect the dots on public banking, the restoration of the commons, global finance, and more.

 Paradigm Shift: Going Local -- 07.20.16

 Globalization has given giant private interests virtually free reign to influence policies and institutions that undermine local interests.
 This dominant economic paradigm in which private interests trump public interest is being pushed back by emerging forces ranging from new financial technologies, social media and changing populist narratives about the importance of effective public governance.
 Ellen speaks with global economist, author and futurist Hazel Henderson about these changes, Walt talks with David Morris of the Institute for Local Self Reliance about those changing narratives and Matt Stannard discusses threads of endemic racism that manifest in private bank practices.
 And we check in with one of our colleagues about why they will be demonstrating at the Philadelphia Democratic Convention about the role of money in our democracy.

 Heading for the Exits – 07.06.16

 Ellen Brown talks to Stephen Lendman about the financial and economic causes of the Brexit vote.
 Matt Stannard discusses the North Carolina legislature's use of infrastructure funding as a club to enforce onerous immigration policies.
 Also: What Wall Street and hedge fund vultures have done to Puerto Rico.